pasinduweerasekara/web_utilities/container/README.md

 ### Rules
 * each items css clas must be *product*
 * each item must have show class initially
+* each items feature must be added as a class

 ```html
 <div id="product-container">